 Huntley & Palmers was positioned as the Associated Biscuits premium sweet biscuit brand.
 However it accounted for just five percent of company production by weight by 1988.

 Nabisco did not successfully manage their British biscuit operations.
-Their market share in biscuits declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.
+Their market share in biscuits had declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.

 Takeover by BSN